VoiceXD made building chatbots easy. Debugging them was still painful.

 My core objectives were to:

-- Reduce Cognitive Load: Transform raw JSON logs into a human-readable format.
+- Reduce cognitive load: Transform raw JSON logs into a human-readable format.

-- Ensure Scalability: Design a system that could handle thousands of message turns without breaking the UI or the backend.
+- Ensure scalability: Design a system that could handle thousands of message turns without breaking the UI or the backend.

 Discovery and Insights